Alexander polynomials of simple-ribbon knots

 \baselineskip=16pt

 \bgnC \bf{Abstract} \endC

+This is a revised version of \cite{KSTI-OJM21}.
+We revised the diagrams of $10_{42}$, $10_{75}$ in Figure \ref{fig:exp_srkten}, and the values of $l$ of $F(t\,;m,p,l)$ for $10_{42}$, $10_{75}$ and the value of $p$ of $F(t\,;m,p,l)$ for $10_{99}$ in Table 1.
 In \cite{KST-JMSJ16}, we introduced special types of fusions, so called simple-ribbon fusions on links.
 A knot obtained from the trivial knot by a finite sequence of simple-ribbon fusions is called a simple-ribbon knot.
 Every ribbon knot with $\leq 9$ crossings is a simple-ribbon knot.
 In this paper, we give a formula for the Alexander polynomials of simple-ribbon knots.
 Using the formula, we determine if a knot with $10$ crossings is a simple-ribbon knot.
 Every simple-ribbon fusion can be realized by ``elementary" simple-ribbon fusions.
-We call a knot a $p$-simple-ribbon knot if the knot is obtained from the trivial knot by a finite sequence of elementary $p$-simple-ribbon fusions for a fixed positive integer $p$.
+We call a knot an $m$-simple-ribbon knot if the knot is obtained from the trivial knot by a finite sequence of elementary $m$-simple-ribbon fusions for a fixed positive integer $m$.
 We provide a condition for a simple-ribbon knot to be both of an $m$-simple-ribbon knot and an $n$-simple-ribbon knot for positive integers $m$ and $n$.